NetSuite, Implementation, Data Migration, Planning, Accounts Receivable

 Customer: Internal ID is set to “Is -None-” (note that this option is embedded under the “Customer section” at the bottom of the list.)

-Using either the Customer or Vendor sublist instead of the generic Name column is essential.
-If a vendor is tagged on an accounts receivable account, using the Name column won’t pick up the error on the journal because the search will think the Name is sufficient.
+Using the Customer sublist instead of the generic Name column is essential.
+If a vendor is tagged on an Accounts Receivable account type, using the Name column won’t catch the error in the journal because the search will think the Name is sufficient.

 Under the Results subtab, you’ll need to include, at a minimum: